elibroftw/blog.elijahlopez.ca/content/posts/reactjs-tips.md

 ]
 ---

-I'm only in the mood for writing down my thoughts, so I apologize for the upcoming messyness.
+I'm only in the mood for writing down my thoughts, so I apologize for the upcoming messiness.

+## Optimizing states that use objects

+Do you use objects for some states to bundle data?
+So do I!
+Did you know that if you update a key in the state with the same value, the object changes and so react triggers a re-render?

+Well I only found out today when the hover CSS of one my views was lagging!

+I used the profile and turns out my custom hook that used a state object was triggering a render when the component was simply idling.

+I added an if statement inside the setState function to return the same state if the new value is already in the previous/current state!

 ## Use React Fragments Instead of div